cwoodruff/book-network-programming-csharp/Chapter04/chapter04.md

 Async method design in C# is a powerful feature for improving the scalability and responsiveness of applications, particularly important in scenarios involving IO-bound operations, such as web requests, file access, and database transactions.
 By using the async and await keywords, developers can write asynchronous code that is almost as straightforward to read and write as synchronous code.
 This design pattern allows a method to run asynchronously without blocking the thread on which it is executed, making it especially useful for creating smooth user interfaces and efficient server-side applications.

 The cornerstone of async method design is understanding when and how to apply it effectively.
 This involves marking a method with the async modifier, which enables the use of the await keyword within it to await asynchronous operations instead of blocking them.
-Such methods typically return a Task or Task<T> to represent the ongoing operation.
+Such methods typically return a `Task`, `Task<T>` or `ValueTask<T>` to represent the ongoing operation.
 Developers must grasp the flow of control in asynchronous methods, ensuring they avoid common pitfalls like deadlocks, excessive resource consumption, and the complexity of error handling in asynchronous code paths.
 Mastering async method design leads to responsive and efficient applications, leveraging the underlying asynchronous programming model to its full potential.

 #### Async all the way down

 In developing networking software with C#, employing async and await comprehensively, from the user interface down to the lowest network operations, is crucial for enhancing application responsiveness and performance.
 These keywords are instrumental in executing IO-bound operations, such as HTTP requests, file transfers, or database queries, asynchronously to prevent blocking the main thread.
 This approach allows your application to perform other tasks while waiting for network responses, avoiding application freezes and server bottlenecks.

 Adopting an "async all the way down" strategy means consistently applying asynchronous programming principles throughout your codebase whenever you initiate an asynchronous operation.
 This consistency is critical in avoiding common issues like deadlocks, which can arise from mixing synchronous and asynchronous code.
-It's essential, however, to apply async and await judiciously.
+It's essential, however, to apply `async` and `await` judiciously.
 Not all methods benefit from asynchrony, especially those that are not IO-bound or where the overhead of asynchrony might outweigh its benefits.
 Furthermore, integrating asynchronous code requires a solid understanding of its patterns and potential pitfalls, such as the risk of deadlocks when improperly mixing sync and async code and the performance overhead associated with task management and context switching.
 In summary, using async and await throughout your networking code can significantly improve your application's efficiency and user experience, provided it's applied thoughtfully and where it's most effective.

 #### Avoid async Void

-A common best practice in C# asynchronous programming is to avoid async void methods, except in specific scenarios such as event handlers.
-The primary reason for this guidance is the exception handling behavior of async void methods, which can lead to unhandled exceptions that crash the application.
-Unlike async Task methods, where exceptions are captured and can be observed and handled by the caller, exceptions thrown in async void methods are propagated to the synchronization context and are not easily caught.
+A common best practice in C# asynchronous programming is to avoid `async void` methods, except in specific scenarios such as event handlers.
+The primary reason for this guidance is the exception handling behavior of `async void` methods, which can lead to unhandled exceptions that crash the application.
+Unlike `async Task` methods, where exceptions are captured and can be observed and handled by the caller, exceptions thrown in async void methods are propagated to the synchronization context and are not easily caught.
 This behavior makes debugging and error handling significantly more challenging, as the application might terminate unexpectedly without clearly indicating the source error.

-Moreover, async void methods hinder composability and testability in asynchronous code.
-Since they do not return a Task, callers cannot await them, making it difficult to know when the operation has completed and to handle exceptions properly.
+Moreover, `async void` methods hinder composability and testability in asynchronous code.
+Since they do not return a `Task`, callers cannot await them, making it difficult to know when the operation has completed and to handle exceptions properly.
 This limitation is particularly problematic in unit testing, where the ability to await and observe the completion of asynchronous operations is crucial for verifying behavior and ensuring test reliability.
-For these reasons, it's recommended to use async Task or async Task<T> as the return type for asynchronous methods whenever possible, reserving async void strictly for event handlers and similar scenarios where it's specifically required.
+For these reasons, it's recommended to use `async Task` or `async Task<T>` as the return type for asynchronous methods whenever possible, reserving async void strictly for event handlers and similar scenarios where it's specifically required.

-Here is a code example demonstrating why using async void can lead to issues, especially with exception handling, and how converting such a method to an async Task can improve your application's error management and control flow.
+Here is a code example demonstrating why using `async void` can lead to issues, especially with exception handling, and how converting such a method to an async Task can improve your application's error management and control flow.

 Using async void: